 80 mm Hg – 89 mm Hg diastolic pressure

-The new NHLBI guidelines now define normal blood pressure as follows:
+NHLBI guidelines define normal blood pressure as follows:

 Less than 120 mm Hg systolic pressure

 Less than 80 mm Hg diastolic pressure